dberger2/project1.github.io/README.md

 # 1 Requirements

-List of functions used with NASA NEO API, I used the following packages:
+List of functions used with the NASA NEO API, I used the following
+packages:

 -   `tidyverse`: tons of useful features for data manipulation and visualization